ibm-cloud-architecture/refarch-eda/docs/evt-microservices/ED-patterns.md

 ![](./cqrs.png)

 The service exposes CUD operations, some basic Read by Id and then queries APIs.
 The domain model is splitted into write and read models.
 Combined with Event Sourcing the `write model` goes to the event store.
 Then we have a separate process that consumes those events and build a projection for future queries.
-The write part can persist in SQL while the read could use document oriented database with strong indexing and query capability, they do not need to be in the same language.
+The "write" part may persist in SQL while the read may use document oriented database with strong indexing and query capabilities.
+They do not need to be in the same language.
 With CQRS amd ES the projections are retroactives.
 New query equals implementing new projection and read the events from the beginning of time or the recent snapshot.
 Read and write models are strongly decoupled and can evolve independently.
 It is important to note that the Command part can still handle simple queries, primary-key based, like get order by id, or queries that do not involve joins.

-With this structure the `Read model` microservice will most likely consume events from multiple topics to build the data projection based on joining those data.
-A query to assess if the cold-chain was respected on the fresh food order shipment will go to the voyage, container metrics, and order to be able to answer this question.
+With this structure, the `Read model` microservice will most likely consume events from multiple topics to build the data projection based on joining those data.
+A query, to assess if the cold-chain was respected on the fresh food order shipment, will go to the voyage, container metrics, and order to be able to answer this question.
 This is in this case that CQRS shines.

-A second view of the previous diagram presents how we can separate the AI definition and management in a API gateway, the Order command and write model as its own microservice, the event sourcing supported by a Kafka topic, and the query - read model as microservices or event function as a service:
+A second view of the previous diagram presents how we can separate the API definition and management in a API gateway, the Order command and write model as its own microservice, the event sourcing supported by a Kafka topic, and the query - read model as microservices or event function as a service:

 ![](./cqrs-es-api.png)

 The [shipment order microservice](https://github.com/ibm-cloud-architecture/refarch-kc-order-ms) is implementing this pattern.

+Some items to consider:

+* **Consistency** (ensure the data constraints are respected for each data transaction): CQRS without event sourcing has the same consistency guarantees as the database used to persist data and events.
+With Event Sourcing the consistency could be different, one for the "Write" model and one for the "Read" model.
+On write model strong consistency is important to ensure the current state of the system is correct, so it leverages transaction, lock and sharding.
+On read side, we need less consistency, as they mostly work on stale data.
+Locking data on the read operation is not reasonable.
+* **Scalability**: Separating read and write as two different microservices allows for high availability.
+Caching at the "read" level can be used to increase scalabilty.
+It is also possible to separate query between different services or functions.
+* **Availability**: As the "write" model is often strongly consistent, it impacts availability.
+This is a fact.
+The read model is eventually consistent so high availability is possible.
+In case of failure the system disables the writing of data but still be able to read them as they are served by different databases and services.

+With CQRS the "write" model can evolve overtime without impacting the read model, unless the event model changes.
+It adds some cost by adding more tables to implement the query parts.
+It allows smaller model, easier to understand.

+CQRS results in an increased number of objects, with commands, operations, events,... and packaging in deployable component or container.
+It adds potentially different type of data sources.
+It clearly states of the eventually consistent data.

+Some challenges to always consider:
+* how to support event version management
+* assess the size of the event history to keep and add data duplication which results to synchronization issues.

 The CQRS pattern was introduced by [Greg Young](https://www.youtube.com/watch?v=JHGkaShoyNs), https://martinfowler.com/bliki/CQRS.html https://microservices.io/patterns/data/cqrs.html